mmdagent-ex/site-doc/content.en/docs/00_build.md

 cmake --build build
 ```

-If your brew package prefix is non-standard, define the environment variable `HOMEBREW_PREFIX`.
-MMDAgent-EX uses this variable if defined, otherwise it uses the result of `brew --prefix`.
+If your brew packages are installed in a nonstandard location, set the HOMEBREW_PREFIX environment variable.
+MMDAgent-EX will use HOMEBREW_PREFIX if defined; otherwise it will query `brew --prefix` to locate brew packages.

 ### Linux (Ubuntu, WSL2)

-A list of required packages is in the file `requirements-linux.txt`.
-Install all of them via apt.
-For example:
+A list of required package names is provided in the `requirements-linux.txt` file.
+Install all those packages with apt.
+You can do this in one go with:

 ```shell
 cd MMDAgent-EX